emrealper/event-driven-ordering/README.md

 ```cpp
 docker exec -it orderconsumer dotnet counters monitor -p 1 System.Runtime
 ```
-In the image below, we can see the CPU utilization and memory consuptions of our applications on waiting mode.
+In the image below, you can see the CPU utilization and memory consuptions of our applications on waiting mode.
 (No request and load)

 ![initial-diagnostics](https://github.com/emrealper/event-driven-sushi/blob/main/media/Diagnostics-1.png)